crow02531/jekyll-t4j/README.md

 ## Installation

 First of all, you need to have a TeX distribution.
-Just download and install [MikTeX](https://miktex.org/) or [Tex Live](https://tug.org/texlive/).
+Just download and install [MikTeX](https://miktex.org/) or [TeX Live](https://tug.org/texlive/).
+Other TeX distirbution is also available.

 Then, install jekyll-t4j like other Jekyll plugins.
 Add this line to your application's Gemfile: